azzandra/CS372G8/README.md

 Storage will consist of using Github, Google Drive, and our own personal hard drives along with the D2L platform provided.

 Other task management will be facilitated through JIRA...

+Further scheduling of projects and management will be facilitated through Freedcamp